phil-man-git-hub/hello-world/README.md

 # hello-world
 my-first-git-hub-repositiory
 ============================
-Who would want to change somehting so perfectt?
+Who would want to change something so perfect?